Sentinel Lymph Node Biopsy (SLNB)

 - It is already known that melanoma is in the lymph nodes (Stage III)

 - It has spread to distant organs (Stage IV)

-The sentinel lymph node biopsy has two parts, a radiology test called lymphatic mapping, and a surgical procedure.
-As well, a wide local excision should be performed at the same time.
+The SLNB has two parts, a radiology test called lymphatic mapping, and a surgical procedure.
+A wide local excision should also be performed at the same time.

 - Lymphatic Mapping (Lymphoscintigram) usually involves injecting radioactive dye in the skin around the site of the original melanoma.
 Then a special camera is used to watch the radioactive material move from where the melanoma was biopsied to the group of lymph nodes the melanoma is most likely to travel to first.
 These are called the sentinel nodes and in most patients there are between 1 and 5 sentinel nodes.